ianroller4/Just-The-Docs-Template/docs/Git Fundamentals.md

 git diff --staged
 git status
 ```
-git log shows commit history.
-Options like --oneline, --graph, and --decorate give a more compact view.
+`git log` shows commit history.
+Options like `--oneline`, `--graph`, and `--decorate` give a more compact view.

-git diff shows changes in files that have not yet been committed.
+`git diff` shows changes in files that have not yet been committed.

-git status shows unstaged, staged, and untracked files.
+`git status` shows unstaged, staged, and untracked files.
 Also tells you what branch you are working in.

 ## Working with Branches
 ```bash